 Lauren decided to become a writer when she was six years old.
 By the time she was in high school, her literary work was receiving rejection letters from all the best publications.
 Her first published short story was rejected forty-two times before it found an editor who loved it.
 Her second published story was rejected only twenty-seven times.

-Her debut novel, City of Light, was a New York Times bestseller, as well as a number one Book Sense pick, a Barnes & Noble Discover Award nominee, a New York Times Notable Book, a Library Journal Best Book, and a Main Selection of the Book-of-the-Month Club.
+Her debut novel, City of Light, was a New York Times bestseller, as well as a New York Times Notable Book, a Library Journal Best Book, and a Main Selection of the Book of the Month Club.
 City of Light was a bestseller in Great Britain and has been translated into six languages.

 Her second novel, A Fierce Radiance, was named a Washington Post Best Novel of 2010 and an NPR Best Mystery of 2010.

 Her third novel, And After the Fire, received a 2016 National Jewish Book Award.

 Belfer’s fiction has also been published in the Michigan Quarterly Review, Shenandoah, and Henfield Prize Stories.
 Her nonfiction has appeared in the New York Times Book Review, the Washington Post Book World, the Christian Science Monitor, and elsewhere.

 Click here to read an interview with Lauren Belfer

 Click here to learn about Lauren and Jasper